 Teaming up with marine research centers up and down the coast, Bowdoin College has embarked on a longterm study to better understand how the Gulf of Maine is responding to climate change.
 Scientists report that the Gulf of Maine is heating up more rapidly than 99 percent of the world’s oceans, impacting natural systems and coastal communities in Maine.

 The relatively new group, called the Northeastern Coastal Stations Alliance, or NeCSA, includes Hurricane Island Foundation for Science and Leadership, Bates College, Bigelow Laboratory for Ocean Sciences, Schoodic Institute, Gulf of Maine Research Institute, and Shoals Marine Laboratory.
-Bowdoin contributes two sites to the alliance — its Coastal Studies Center in Harpswell, and the Bowdoin Scientific Station on Kent Island.
+Bowdoin contributes two sites to the alliance — its Schiller Coastal Studies Center in Harpswell, Maine, and the Bowdoin Scientific Station on Kent Island, in the Bay of Fundy.

 The dozen NeCSA organizations dot the coast from the Maine/New Hampshire border to New Brunswick, Canada, a geographic reach that lets scientists monitor a wide swath of the Gulf coastline.
 “We anticipate both joint publications and trans-disciplinary findings that propel scientific knowledge and understanding of environmental change in the Gulf of Maine particularly, and more generally in the coastal zone,” the alliance says in a statement.